 Uber Statistics—The Leader in Numbers

-12. Uber has over 22,200 employees in 2020.
+12. Uber had over 22,200 employees in 2020.

 13. Uber's app is the most downloaded travel app in the world.

+Uber’s app was downloaded 95 million times on Android and iOS devices that same year.
 In contrast, its competitor Lyft was installed only 25 million times in the same year.

-The monthly users of Uber took a hit when the pandemic started, dropping from 111 million monthly active users in Q4 of 2019 to 55 million in Q2 of 2020.
+Uber’s monthly user count took a hit when the pandemic started and dropped from 111 million monthly active users in Q4 of 2019 to 55 million in Q2 of 2020.